 Further, the two multiples each factor in the operating efficiency of a company (i.e., the ability to convert revenue into operating profits).

-However, one noteworthy distinction is that EV/EBIT accounts for depreciation and amortization (D&A).
+However, one noteworthy distinction is that the EV/EBIT multiple accounts for depreciation and amortization (D&A).

 If the difference in the D&A expense is marginal within the comps set, as in the case of low capital-intensity industries (e.g. service-oriented industries like consulting), then both will be relatively close to one another.

 But in contrast, given significant differences in D&A within capital-intensive industries (e.g. manufacturing, industrials), the fact that EV/EBIT recognizes D&A may make it a more accurate measure of value.

 The recognition of D&A is associated with matching the cash outflows with the utilization of the assets across their useful life.
 While D&A is a non-cash expense and thereby added back on the cash flow statement, D&A results from capital expenditures, which can be a significant (and regular) outflow for certain companies.